The big questions

-As an engineered industrial product manufactured from oil and gas, carbon black is sometimes perceived to be a cause for concern for consumers, employees and the communities where we operate.
+As an engineered industrial product, manufactured from oil and gas, carbon black is sometimes perceived to be a cause for concern for consumers, employees and the communities where we operate.
 To respond to doubts that consumers may have regarding the safety of carbon black, our industry has invested time and effort over several decades into studying and understanding the potential health, safety and environmental risks associated with our product through robust scientific studies.
 We welcome every opportunity to share what we have learned about carbon black with our stakeholders.

-A: Because of the confusion between black carbon (soot formed through the incomplete combustion of fossil fuels, biofuels or biomass) and carbon black, the material we produce is often incorrectly perceived as a polluting, dirty, air contaminating, carcinogenic black dust, detrimental to society and the environment.
+A: Because of the confusion between black carbon (soot formed through the incomplete combustion of fossil fuels, biofuels or biomass) and carbon black, the engineered material we produce is often incorrectly perceived as a polluting, dirty, air contaminating, carcinogenic black dust, which is detrimental to society and the environment.
 Birla Carbon is at the forefront of industry investigations into the potential effects of carbon black, both to humans and the environment.
 Through our work with the International Carbon Black Association (ICBA), we engage closely with health, safety and environmental officials across the world to ensure that accurate, scientific-based information is utilized in the regulatory process.

 We also help our customers conduct research into the safety and efficiency of their own products.
 Through our quarterly Product Stewardship newsletter, regular engagement with our customers and with our Sales, Marketing and Research and Development teams, we keep our value chain up to date with the latest industry developments.